2017 Teachers Workshop

 CONTINUE EDUCATION CREDITS

-Workshop attendees can also opt to receive Continuing Education Units (CEU) from San Francisco State University’s College of Extended Learning, using all or part of their stipend.
-More information about the CEU credit will be available shortly.
+Workshop attendees can also opt to receive 1.6 Continuing Education Units (CEU) from San Francisco State University’s College of Extended Learning, using all or part of their stipend.
+Information on how to apply for this CEU credit will be available shortly.

 Based on the topics to be covered in this workshop and speaker recommendations, participants will be provided with books and/or list of references to read 1-2 months before the workshop.